CREATIVE SKILLSMovement,Time. We move forward one step at a time. The Creative Process wanders; it stops to explore, falls down

 vas, unable to bring themselves to place a single brush stroke on the surface.
 For others, transiting

 gradually from full to part-time jobs and slowly gaining hours available for painting and marketing, a

-when facing each blank sheet of watercolor paper, realizing I had to somehow transform it into a work
+facing each blank sheet of watercolor paper, realizing I had to somehow transform it into an artwork worth

 At first it's hard, but after regularly applying ourselves to play piano, learn a new language, play chess